Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is an addiction treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.
 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides relapse prevention from naltrexone, naltrexone administration and buprenorphine detox.
-Some of the treatment approaches used by Womens Institute For Family Health include counseling for trauma victims, 12 step rehabilitation and brief intervention services.
-Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detoxification.
-Womens Institute For Family Health provides outpatient rehabilitation, intensive outpatient addiction treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential treatment for alcohol and drug use and inpatient detox.
+Womens Institute For Family Health provides administers naltrexone, prescribes suboxone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Womens Institute For Family Health include DBT, brief intervention services and counseling for substance abuse.
+Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detox.
+Womens Institute For Family Health provides intensive outpatient treatment services, regular outpatient treatment and outpatient rehab.
+It also provides inpatient detox services and residential treatment for substance abuse.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139